7h3w4lk3r/pyback/README.md

 .
 Client or server connection wait
 .
 Dump hashes with ntds and reg save methods ( files should be downloaded manually )

+# To Do
+. shell code execution
+.
+RSA or Hybrid encrypted communication

 # Usage
 . for linux targets: